Programer

 Jin PARK

-Cinema from Europe and other territories
+Cinema from Europe, Asian and other territories

 Jin Park studied journalism and film theory.
 He worked as a critic for film magazines such as KINO, FILM2.0, and Screen.
 After getting his start as a programmer at the Seoul Eco Film Festival, he went on to work as a programmer and secretary general for several top Korean film festivals, including BIFAN, Busan International Film Festival, and DMZ International Documentary Film Festival.
 Park also currently teaches film theory and contemporary Korean cinema at Kyunghee Univ.

-Jay KIM
+Kani KIM